JacquesLife/ProgrammingPOESemester4/README.md

 - The system is limited to lecturers and administrators only.
 - The system must adhere to data protection regulations.
 - Security standards must be maintained to protect user data.

+# Project Plan

+## Task List and Timeline

+1. **Research and Planning:** Doing the necessary research and planning to understand the requirements of the system.
+This will be achieved by reading the functional requirements and understanding the user needs.
+   **Estimated Time:** 2 days.

+2. **Database Design:** Designing the database structure and layout of the tables to best suit the requirements of the system.
+This will be achieved by creating a UML class diagram.
+   **Estimated Time:** 3 days.

+3. **GUI Design:** Designing a user friendly and intuitive GUI for the system making it easy for users to navigate.
+This will be achieved by creating a non-functional prototype of the GUI.
+   **Estimated Time:** 3 days.

+4. **GUi Development:** Developing the GUI using ASP.NET Core MVC. in html, css and javascript.
+This will be achieved by creating the front-end of the system with the necessary buttons and input fields.
+   **Estimated Time:** 4 days.

+5. **Database Development:** Create all the tables and relationships in the database.
+This will be achieved by setting up a database service and writing the necessary sql queries.
+   **Estimated Time:** 3 days.

+6. **Backend Development:** Develop the backend functionality for the existing GUI to make it functional.
+This will be achieved by programming the necessary views, controllers and models.
+   **Estimated Time:** 5 days.

+7. **Testing:** Testing the Systems functionality and ensuring that it meets the requirements and the code functions as expected.
+This will be achieved by writing the necessary unit tests and ensuring the tests pass and the code is bug free.
+   **Estimated Time:** 2 days.

+## Dependencies

+- Research and Planning will be completed before Database Design.
+- Database Design will be completed before GUI Design.
+- GUI Design will be completed before GUI Development.
+- GUI Development will be completed before Backend Development.
+- Backend Development will be completed before Testing.
+- Testing will be completed before the final submission.